 Pet microchipping is a simple procedure and the possibility of something going wrong is a rarity.
 However, there have been instances where wrong microchipping procedures have raised serious health concerns in pets.

-The factors like how you do it and where you inject it are critical; this is one of the reasons why we recommend getting it done by an experienced veterinarian even when there is no law that seconds this.
+The factors like how you do it and where you inject it are critical; this is one of the reasons why we recommend getting it done by pet microchipping specialists even when there is no law that seconds this.